waleedayoub/waleedayoub.github.io/content/post/llmzoomcamp_week1-intro_notes.md

     root@pg-database:ny_taxi>

     section: Module 1: Docker and Terraform
     question: Docker - Error response from daemon: Conflict.
-The container name "pg-database" is already in use by container “xxx”.
+The container name "pg-database" is already in use by container "xxx".
 You have to remove (or rename) that container to be able to reuse that name.
     answer: Sometimes, when you try to restart a docker image configured with a network name, the above message appears.
 In this case, use the following command with the appropriate container name:
     >>> If the container is running state, use docker stop <container_name>
     >>> then, docker rm pg-database